-- 1.1 The following security requirements (SRCL and related clauses provided by PWGSC CSP) apply to and form part of the Contract. - 1.1.1.
-The Contractor must, at all times during the performance of the Contract, hold a valid Designated Organization Screening (DOS), issued by the Contract Security Program (CSP), Public Works and Government Services Canada (PWGSC). - 1.1.2.
-The Contractor personnel requiring access to PROTECTED information, assets or sensitive site(s) must EACH hold a valid RELIABILITY STATUS, granted or approved by the CSP, PWGSC. - 1.1.3.
-The Contractor MUST NOT remove any PROTECTED information or assets from the identified site(s), and the Contractor must ensure that its personnel are made aware of and comply with this restriction. - 1.1.4.
-Subcontracts which contain security requirements are NOT to be awarded without the prior written permission of the CSP, PWGSC. - 1.1.5.
-The Contractor must comply with the provisions of the: - a) Security Requirements Check List and security guide (if applicable), attached at Annex C; - b) Contract Security Manual (Latest Edition).
+- 1. The Contractor must, at all times during the performance of the Contract, hold a valid Designated Organization Screening (DOS), issued by the Contract Security Program (CSP), Public Works and Government Services Canada (PWGSC). - The Contractor personnel requiring access to PROTECTED information, assets or sensitive site(s) must EACH hold a valid RELIABILITY STATUS, granted or approved by the CSP, PWGSC. - 3.
+The Contractor MUST NOT remove any PROTECTED information or assets from the identified site(s), and the Contractor must ensure that its personnel are made aware of and comply with this restriction. - 4.
+Subcontracts which contain security requirements are NOT to be awarded without the prior written permission of the CSP, PWGSC. - 5.
+The Contractor must comply with the provisions of the: - a) Security Requirements Check List and security guide (if applicable), attached at Annex C: - b) Contract Security Manual (Latest Edition).